syncfusion-content/wpf-docs/wpf/DocIo/Importing-and-Exporting.md

-> Note: Currently XHTML Validation is not supported in Windows Store applications.
+N> Currently XHTML Validation is not supported in Windows Store applications.

 ### Saving a HTML Document